 A template can be declared fuzzy using the @fuzzy modifier.

 NOTE 1: Using a fuzzy template from a non-fuzzy template causes evaluation of the fuzzy template.
 Thus, for unparameterized non-fuzzy templates, the result of the used fuzzy templates will stay the same for every usage.

+A fuzzy template can be declared deterministic using the @deterministic modifier.
+A deterministic template shall be evaluated to the same result in the same deterministic evaluation context whenever it is evaluated.

 A modified template declaration (see clause 15.5) specifies only the fields to be changed from the base template, i.e. it is a partial specification.